RichLewis007/Show-Excluded-and-Ignored/README.md

 ## Status

+Core scanning workflow, rule loading, and results interactions are in place.
-Early scaffolding stage.
-Refer to `docs/program-specifications.md` for the roadmap.
+Refer to `docs/program-specifications.md` for the roadmap and planned milestones.